scalqa/scalqa/project/release/docs/static/guide/features/Data.md

 ---

-A data element in Scalqa is an opaque type often based on Java primitive, which is also provided with custom specialized framework of collections for efficient unboxed data processing.
+A data element in Scalqa is an opaque type often based on Java primitive, which is also provided with custom specialized framework of containers for efficient unboxed data processing.

 Defining data elements is quite easy, one just needs to select one of the following data roots and follow certain conventions: